-Ultra small subnano TiOx cluster as an excellent co-catalyst for photocatalytic degradation of tetracycline on plasmonic Ag/AgCl
+Ultra-small subnano TiOx clusters as excellent cocatalysts for the photocatalytic degradation of tetracycline on plasmonic Ag/AgCl†

 The separation efficiency and recombination rate of photogenerated electron–hole pairs play a vital role in photocatalytic activity.
-We report the incorporation of ultra-small subnano TiOx clusters as an outstanding cocatalyst on surface of plasmonic Ag/AgCl to boost the simulated sunlight photore9activity.
-The formed structure is in favour of efficient photoinduced electron–hole transfer process and suppressing the recombination rate, yielding an enhanced photocatalytic activity.
-The experimental results show that the TiOx@Ag/AgCl exhibits an extraordinarily high activity in photodegradation of tetracycline (TC) under simulated sunlight irradiation, which is about 21.7 times higher than those of bare Ag/AgCl.
-The corresponding apparent quantum efficiency (AQE) is up to 0.917% at 435 nm and 17.459% at 350 nm during photodegradation of TC, respectively.
-Moreover, the TiOx@Ag/AgCl shows an outstanding long-term stability without obvious performance loss even after ten cycles of photodegradation.
-The possible enhancement mechanism of the reaction rate is proposed based on the compositional, structural, and optical properties analysis.
-We found that h+ was the major reactive species in photodegradation process of TC.
-Our founding on ultra-small TiOx cocatalyst would shed light on the design and development of highly efficient oxide cluster co-catalysts.
+We report the incorporation of ultra-small subnano TiOx clusters as outstanding cocatalysts on the surface of plasmonic Ag/AgCl to boost the simulated sunlight photoreactivity.
+The formed structure is in favour of an efficient photoinduced electron–hole transfer process and suppressing the recombination rate, yielding an enhanced photocatalytic activity.
+The experimental results show that TiOx@Ag/AgCl exhibits an extraordinarily high activity in the photodegradation of tetracycline (TC) under simulated sunlight irradiation, which is about 21.7 times higher than that of bare Ag/AgCl.
+Their corresponding apparent quantum efficiency (AQE) is up to 0.917% at 435 nm and 17.459% at 350 nm during the photodegradation of TC, respectively.
+Moreover, TiOx@Ag/AgCl shows an outstanding long-term stability without obvious performance loss even after ten cycles of photodegradation.
+The possible enhancement mechanism of the reaction rate is proposed based on the compositional, structural, and optical property analysis.
+We found that h+ was the major reactive species in the photodegradation process of TC.
+Our findings on ultra-small TiOx cocatalysts would shed light on the design and development of highly efficient oxide cluster cocatalysts.